paulvha/SPS30_lora/README.md

 <br> SPS30 : sps (https://github.com/paulvha/sps30)

 ## Software installation
-Obtain the zip and install like any other
+Obtain the zip and install like any other.

+Make sure to read the feather lora.odt in the extras directory for changes to the config.h for lmic.

 ## Program usage
 ### Program options